 The Acetest and Ketostix products measure blood and urine acetone and acetoacetic acid.
-They do not measure the more common ketone body, beta-hydroxybutyrate, so the patient may have paradoxical worsening as the latter is oxidized to acetoacetate in extrahepatic tissues with improved perfusion and better oxygenation.
+They do not, however, measure beta-hydroxybutyrate, so the patient may appear to have "paradoxical worsening" as the latter is oxidized to acetoacetate in extrahepatic tissues with improved perfusion and better oxygenation.

 Specific testing for beta-hydroxybutyrate can be performed by many laboratories.
 Diagnosis of ketonuria requires adequate renal function.
 Additionally, ketonuria may last longer than the underlying tissue acidosis.

-In patients with DKA, arterial blood gases (ABGs) frequently show typical manifestations of metabolic acidosis, low bicarbonate, and low pH (< 7.2).
+In patients with DKA, arterial blood gases (ABGs) frequently show typical manifestations of metabolic acidosis, low bicarbonate, and low pH (less than 7.3).

-When monitoring the response to treatment, the 2011 JBDS guideline recommends the use of venous blood rather than arterial blood in blood gas analyzers, except where respiratory problems preclude using arterial blood.[15, 16]
+When monitoring the response to treatment, the 2011 JBDS guideline recommends the use of venous blood rather than arterial blood in blood gas analyzers, except where respiratory problems preclude using arterial blood.[19, 20]

 Venous pH may be used for repeat pH measurements.
 Brandenburg and Dire found that pH on venous blood gas in patients with DKA was 0.03 lower than pH on ABG.
 Because this difference is relatively reliable and not of clinical significance, there is almost no reason to perform the more painful ABG.
 End tidal CO2 has been reported as a way to assess acidosis as well.